-Now, the BJP to focus its attention towards Maharashtra for alliance with the Shiv Sena
+After Bihar, BJP's focus now on Maharashtra and its alliance with Shiv Sena

-New Delhi, Dec 24: As the alliance for 2019 Lok Sabha elections are finalised in Bihar, the focus of the Bharatiya Janata Party leadership will be on Maharashtra where the party is in the line of fire of its one of the oldest allies - the Shiv Sena - from quite long.
+New Delhi, Dec 24: As the alliance for 2019 Lok Sabha elections were finalised in Bihar, the focus of the Bharatiya Janata Party leadership will be on Maharashtra where it must do something to mend ties with the Shiv Sena, one of the oldest allies of the BJP.

 The BJP and Shiv Sena contested 2014 elections together but they had gone separately in the subsequent Assembly elections in the same year.
 Bharatiya Janata Party president Amit Shah has recently said that both the parties would contest elections in the state together.
 Even Maharashtra chief minister Devendra Fadnavis said that it is advisable for both the parties to contest the Lok Sabha elections together.